Dentinogenesis imperfecta: Type III

 Brandywine isolate.
 This type is rare with occurrences only in the secluded populations in Maryland, USA.
 Similar to DI type II, this type is also not associated with OI.
 Its predominant characteristic is bell-shaped crowns, especially in the permanent dentition.
 Unlike Types I and II, it involves teeth with shell-like appearance and multiple pulp exposures.

 Mutations in the gene coding for the dentine sialophosphoprotein (DSPP) are associated with DI type II and III.
 DSPP is a polypeptide which gives rise to 3 proteins; dentine sialoprotein (DSP), dentine glycoprotein (DGP), and dentine phosphoprotein (DPP).
-The DPP protein is thought to contribute to hydroxyapatite crystal formation and growth, a fundamental crystal which is widely distributed in mineralised dentine and enamel.
+The DPP protein is thought to contribute to hydroxyapatite crystal formation and growth, a fundamental crystal which is widely distributed in mineralized dentin and enamel.
 The function of the DGP and DSP proteins is not well understood.

-Genetic studies have shown that type II and III may be the same sub-type of dentinogenesis imperfecta, differing only by the severity.
+Genetic studies have shown that type II and III may be the same subtype of dentinogenesis imperfecta, differing only by the severity.

 de La Dure-Molla, Foruner and Berdal (2015)

 de La Dure-Molla, Foruner and Berdal (2015) have proposed a new classification to supersede the Shield Classification (1973).
-This new classification is designed to overcome the shortcomings of its predecessor, mainly the clinical difficulty in using the Shield classification due to the overlapping signs & symptoms between the sub-types.
+This new classification is designed to overcome the shortcomings of its predecessor, mainly the clinical difficulty in using the Shield classification due to the overlapping signs and symptoms between the subtypes.

-In this classification, the authors propose that the DSPP (dentine sialophosphoprotein) diseases, that is dentinogenesis imperfecta and dentine dysplasia, are jointly named "Dentinogenesis imperfecta", and sub-types are determined according to the severity of the condition.
+In this classification, the authors propose that the DSPP (dentine sialophosphoprotein) diseases, that is dentinogenesis imperfecta and dentin dysplasia, are jointly named "Dentinogenesis imperfecta", and sub-types are determined according to the severity of the condition.
 There are a few exceptions: